Eastern Michigan Eagles men's basketball

 The Eastern Michigan Eagles men's basketball team represents Eastern Michigan University in Ypsilanti, Michigan.
-The team currently competes in the West division of the Mid-American Conference (MAC).
+The team currently competes in the Mid-American Conference (MAC).
 They have appeared in four NCAA Division I tournaments and have a 3–4 record, tied for third best among Michigan colleges.
 They reached the Sweet Sixteen in the 1991 NCAA Division I men's basketball tournament and defeated the Duke Blue Devils in the first round of the 1996 tournament.

 EMU has competed in the MAC since joining in 1972, and previously competed in the Michigan Intercollegiate Athletic Association (1920–1926).
 The team last played in the NCAA tournament in 1998.

 History

 Ben Braun era

 Ben Braun served as head coach of the EMU men's basketball team from 1985 to 1996, before leaving to take over the head coaching duties at the University of California-Berkeley.
 In his 10 ½ seasons as EMU head coach, he led Eastern to its most successful decade as an NCAA Division I school, finishing as the winningest head coach in EMU history with a 185–132 record.
 During his tenure he was named Mid-American Conference Coach of the Year three times (1987–88, 1990–91, 1995–96).
 Those three seasons saw the Eagles win Mid-American Conference and MAC tournament championships and NCAA post-season tournament appearances, including a "Sweet 16" appearance in 1990–91.
 He also coached the 1994–95 team to EMU's first-ever National Invitation Tournament (NIT).